top of page

 fleas in dog hair

 Fleas are a persistent problem for pet owners and homeowners alike.
 These tiny pests can quickly infest a home, leaving pets and humans scratching their heads (and bodies) in discomfort.
-While flea bombs have long been a go-to solution for battling these unwanted invaders, diatomaceous earth is emerging as a safer and more effective alternative.
-Here’s why you should consider reaching for diatomaceous earth over flea bombs for pest control.
+While flea bombs have long been a go-to solution for battling these unwanted invaders, diatomaceous earth is emerging as a safer and more effective alternative for flea prevention.
+Here’s why you should consider reaching for this fine powder over flea bombs for flea populations.

 What is Diatomaceous Earth?